This is a slight twist on the traditional Madeleine, with the inclusion of poppyseeds adds a lovely crunch.

 - 80g white chocolate, melted

-- Place the butter, honey and lemon zest in a bowl and melt.
+- Place the butter and lemon zest in a bowl and melt.

 - Once melted and cooled, stir in the poppy seeds.

-- Whilst the honey and butter are cooling, place the eggs, sugar and vanilla essence in a bowl and, with an electric mixer, beat on high speed until thick and pale.
+- Whilst the butter is cooling, place the eggs, sugar and vanilla essence in a bowl and, with an electric mixer, beat on high speed until thick and pale.
 The batter dropped from the beater should leave a trail on the batter (ie. ribbon stage).